nergmada/aip-tools-2020/readme.md

 ### Available Programs in /bin

-`/bin/optic` allows you to run OPTIC.
+`optic` allows you to run OPTIC.
 OPTIC is a Temporal Numeric planner designed in the early 2010s.
 It's predecessors POPF and COLIN will most likely be covered in lectures.

-`/bin/metricff` allows you to run a flavour of FF called `MetricFF`.
+`metricff` allows you to run a flavour of FF called `MetricFF`.
 This is a classical planner which is a precursor to many modern search strategies.

-`/bin/fd` allows you to run `FD` or Fast Downward.
+`fd` allows you to run `FD` or Fast Downward.
 This is a classical planner which is the technical and theoretical basis for many if not all modern classical planning systems

-`/bin/smtplan` allows you to run `SMTPlan+` a niche planner designed to handle expressive domains modelled in PDDL+ syntax.
+`SMTPlan` allows you to run `SMTPlan+` a niche planner designed to handle expressive domains modelled in PDDL+ syntax.

-`/bin/enhsp` allows you to run `ENHSP` a planner designed to handle expressive domains, particularly those with non-linear continuous numeric effects
+`enhsp` allows you to run `ENHSP` a planner designed to handle expressive domains, particularly those with non-linear continuous numeric effects

-`/bin/Validate` allows you to run `VAL`s `Validate` program.
+`Validate` allows you to run `VAL`s `Validate` program.
 Validate is way to check the correctness of plans, independently of planners.
 Please not that `Validate` has a capital `V`